tarsmachine/tarsmachine.github.io/index.md

 ### TARS

-To solve the scattered knowledge graph problem in the current web, we need the good knolwedge input system (the search engine) and a well-structured network (interactions).
+## The Operating System for Human Knowldege

 <img src="images/infovknowledge.png" alt="sample image">

-## The Operating System for Human Knowldege
+To solve the scattered knowledge graph problem in the current web, we need:

+- The good knolwedge input & output system (the search engine)
+- A well-structured network (interactions)

 ### The Search Engine